Glinrens-corner/ruleta/README.md

     """
     fizzbuzz; for each number:
     - return the number as string
-    - except if the number is divisible_by 3 return "Fizz"
+    - but if the number is divisible_by 3 return "Fizz"
     - but if the number is divisible_by 5 return "Buzz"
     - but if the number is divisible_by 3 and 5 return "FizzBuzz"
     """